 Although I’m a firm supporter of the ‘ditch the diet’ mentality, salads are also a staple in my diet.
-They’re easy, reliable, and if I perchance don’t have vegetables at any other meal that day, at least I know I fit in some!
-But how do I bare to eat a salad a day?
+They’re easy, reliable, and if I perchance don’t have vegetables at any other meal that day, at least I know I fit in plenty!
+But how do I bare to eat one every day?
 Because I make sure they are FREAKING DELICIOUS; and other easy tricks that you’ll find below!

 1. Prep ahead for an easy “Throw and Go” lunch

 Once you know what you like in your salad, try your best to chop or cook said food ahead of time.
 If you’re making chicken for dinner, bake a few more cutlets to have for salad for the week.
 If you’re chopping onions to go with your morning eggs, why not chop an entire onion so you can have some in the fridge that you can literally just throw into your salad when you’re ready?

 As much as I love that a lot of meal-preppers literally prep all of their meals for the week-this is kind of taxing for me.
 If you find it taxing too, try to take about 30 minutes a week to cut all your veggies so that way when you’re ready to prep your lunch you can just throw it together the night before.

 The base of your salad should ideally be lettuce and various vegetables but the key to not feeling like you’re starving after a salad is to top it with carbs, protein, and fat.
 If you’ve finished your salad and you’re still hungry, you’re probably not consuming enough macronutrients.

 - Some complex carbs you can add to your salad include grains like quinoa, couscous, barley, or starchy vegetables such as squash or sweet potato.

 - Proteins that you can add include chicken, fish, beans, eggs, or red meat.

 - Great fat options include avocado, plant-based oils, cheese, and nuts.